markc/hcp_bs5/README.md

 On an internal LAN (without public IP access) this will go ahead and install the entire system ready to start using at a `http` address.
-If the installation procedure can detect an externally available public IP then it will attempt to install a LetsEncrypt SSL certificate so that web services can be access via `https` and the mail server will be SSL enabled and ready for the real-world.
+If the installation procedure can detect an externally available public IP then it will attempt to install a LetsEncrypt SSL certificate so that the web server can be access via `https` and the mail server will be SSL enabled and ready for real-world deployment.
 The mail, web, sftp and HCP login credentials will be presented during the installation output.

 The essential configuration settings for the default server will be inside